spicetify/docs/docs/development/api-wrapper/methods/graphql.md

 The list of methods are subjected to change in the future depending on Spotify's usage.

-Also of the nature that this is a private API, the definitions are not documented by Spotify, and may not be accurate.
+Also of the nature that this is a private API, the definitions are not documented by Spotify.
 They can also be removed in the future, both server-side and client-side.

 It is recommended to check the definitions in DevTools before using them, and to have several fallbacks in case a definition is removed.